 This funder supports causes of health, economic development, and culture in the Louisville metro area and education at all levels throughout Kentucky.

 This funder supports groups in Greater Birmingham, Alabama, mostly in the areas of community health and youth education.
-Letters of inquiry are accepted twice per year.
+The foundation accepts letters of inquiry twice a year.